 Creative thinker.
 Diplomat.
-Persuasive Presenter.
+Persuasive presenter.
 Enthusiastic collaborator.
 Mentor.
 Pug Lover.
-Active Volunteer.
+Volunteer.

 I am Nicole Trudeau, and I founded Squid Ink Design in 2013.
 My goal in every project, be it print, environmental or otherwise, is to use design philosophies to create approachable, accessible, intuitive and meaningful experiences that excite and educate.
 Over my 20+year design career, I have pursued various design disciplines: graphic, interior, industrial, environmental, retail, web and advertising.
 This multi-disciplinary background has prepared me well for the complicated and layered world of exhibit design.
 I have worked with numerous organizations to create distinct exhibits, graphics and identities.
 See my client list here.